 They host huge parades (NY being the largest in the world), color things green (Chicago dyes the river green) eat corned beef and cabbage and drink Guinness.

-Traditional Irish music and dance can be found on every street corner or in every Irish bar and plenty of actives are made available for the kids.
+Traditional Irish music and dance can be found on every street corner or in every Irish bar and plenty of activities are made available for children.

-The feast day was penciled into the universal liturgical calendar in the Catholic Church because of the influence of Waterford-born Franciscan scholar, Luck Wadding in the early 17th century.
+The feast day was penciled into the universal liturgical calendar in the Catholic Church in the early 17th century thanks to the influence of Waterford-born Franciscan scholar Luke Wadding.

-St. Patrick’s Day usually falls during the Lent calender, and if it falls on a Lenten Friday, the obligation to abstain from eating meat does not have to be adhered to.
+When St. Patrick’s Day falls on a Friday the obligation to abstain from eating meat does not have to be adhered to.

 When March 17 falls during Holy Week, the actual celebration date can be moved.
-In 1940 St. Patrick's Day was observed on April 3in to avoid clashing with Palm Sunday, and again in 2008, when it was observed on 15 March.
+In 1940 St. Patrick's Day was observed on April 3 in order to avoid clashing with Palm Sunday, and again in 2008, when it was observed on 15 March.